Caterina Scoglio | Professor

 Post Doc. - 1988, University of Rome "La Sapienza", Italy

 Ph.D. - 1987, University of Rome "La Sapienza", Italy

 3083 Engineering Hall

-Caterina Scoglio received a Dr. Eng. degree in Electronics Engineering in 1987 and a post-graduate degree in System Analysis and Control in 1988 from the University of Rome, "La Sapienza," Rome, Italy.
-From 1987 to 2000 she was a research scientist in the Network Planning Group of the Fondazione Ugo Bordoni, a National Telecommunication Research Institute in Rome, Italy.
-In 1991–1992, she was visiting researcher at the College of Computing of the Georgia Institute of Technology, Atlanta, Georgia.
-Scoglio returned to the Georgia Institute of Technology in 2000–2005 as a Research Engineer in the Broadband and Wireless Networking Laboratory of the Electrical and Computer Engineering Department.
-Scoglio joined K-State in 2005 as an untenured associate professor, she was tenured in 2010, and promoted to professor in 2013.
-Scoglio has received the K-State Frankenhoff Outstanding Research Award in 2016.
-In July 2016 she was appointed the Paslay Professorship in Electrical and Computer Engineering.
+Caterina Scoglio received a doctorate in electronics engineering in 1987, and a post-graduate degree in system analysis and control in 1988 from Sapienza – University of Rome.
+From 1987 to 2000, she was a research scientist in the Fondazione Ugo Bordoni, a National Telecommunication Research Institute in Rome.
+In 1991 and 1992, she was a visiting researcher at the College of Computing at the Georgia Institute of Technology, and she returned in 2000 as a research engineer in the department of electrical and computer engineering.
+Scoglio joined K-State in 2005 as an associate professor and was promoted to professor in 2013.